linode/docs/docs/guides/platform/get-started/getting-started/index.md

 Linode's [Cloud Manager](https://cloud.linode.com/) is the primary gateway to our platform.
 It enables you to manage your account, view your bills, add services, and much more.
 Here are some of the main sections you might want to look through:

-- **Linodes:** View a list of your Compute Instances.
+- [Linodes](https://cloud.linode.com/linodes): View a list of your Compute Instances.
 Clicking on one takes you to its details page, where you can power it on or off, reboot it, resize it, access the console, change its configuration, attach Block Storage volumes, and lots more.

-- **Account:** View your account, billing information, payment methods, and previous invoices.
+- [Account](https://cloud.linode.com/account/billing): View your account, billing information, payment methods, and previous invoices.
 You can also add additional users to your account.

-- **Help & Support:** Search through our guides, find answers on the Community Site, chat with our Support Bot, or open a ticket to reach our 24/7 award-winning [Support Team](https://www.linode.com/support-experience/).
+- [Help & Support](https://cloud.linode.com/support): Search through our guides, find answers on the Community Site, chat with our Support Bot, or open a ticket to reach our 24/7 award-winning [Support Team](https://www.linode.com/support-experience/).

 For a full overview of the Cloud Manager and its core features, see the [Overview of the Cloud Manager](/docs/guides/an-overview-of-the-linode-cloud-manager/) guide.

 ## Create Your First Compute Instance

-Compute Instances are virtual machines that can be used for nearly any purpose.
+Compute Instances (also frequently called *Linodes*) are virtual machines that can be used for nearly any purpose.
 Many of our customers use them to host websites and web applications, but they can also be used for development workloads, game servers, big data processing, machine learning, scientific processing, and much more.
 They come in a few different types, including [Shared CPU](https://www.linode.com/products/shared/), [Dedicated CPU](https://www.linode.com/products/dedicated-cpu/), [High Memory](https://www.linode.com/products/high-memory/), and [GPU](https://www.linode.com/products/gpu/).
 Each of these are tailored for certain workloads.
 See the guides below to learn more about creating a Compute Instance, configuring it after deployment, and securing it.

 - [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/)
 - [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/)